Duffy

 An assessment of population growth drivers in Duffy reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Duffy's population, as of Aug 2025, is around 3,434.
-This figure reflects an increase of 39 people since the 2021 Census, which reported a population of 3,395.
-The change was inferred from the estimated resident population of 3,429 in June 2024 and an additional 11 validated new addresses since the Census date.
-This results in a population density ratio of 1,226 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Duffy's growth of 1.1% since the 2021 census exceeded the SA3 area's growth of 0.5%, marking it as a growth leader in the region.
-Overseas migration contributed approximately 67.0% of overall population gains during recent periods.
+Duffy's population, as of Aug 2025, is approximately 3,434.
+This figure represents an increase of 39 people since the 2021 Census, which recorded a population of 3,395.
+The change is inferred from ABS data showing an estimated resident population of 3,429 as of June 2024 and an additional 11 validated new addresses since the Census date.
+This results in a population density ratio of 1,226 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Duffy's growth rate of 1.1% since the 2021 census exceeded the SA3 area's growth rate of 0.5%, indicating it as a regional growth leader.
+Overseas migration contributed approximately 67.0% to overall population gains in recent periods, driving primary population growth in the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections, using 2022 as a base, are adopted.
-Based on demographic trends, Duffy is expected to grow by 88 persons to 2041, recording a gain of 2.4% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, age group growth rates from ACT Government's SA2 area projections are adopted, using 2022 as the base year.
+Future demographic trends anticipate lower quartile growth across statistical areas nationally.
+Based on current population numbers, Duffy is expected to grow by 88 persons to 2041, recording a total gain of 2.4% over the 17-year period.

 Frequently Asked Questions - Population